cvs-health/testaro/README.md

     },
     {
       issueID: 'rule02',
-      what: 'link href empty',
+      what: 'Links have empty href attributes',
+      count: 17,
       ordinalSeverity: 3,
       location: {
-        doc: 'dom',
+        doc: '',
-        type: 'selector',
+        type: '',
-        spec: '#helplink'
+        spec: ''
       },
-      excerpt: '<a id="helplink" href>help</a>'
+      excerpt: ''
     }
   ]
 }
 ```

-If a tool has the option to be used without itemization and is being so used, the `instances` array will be empty.
+If a tool has the option to be used without itemization and is being so used, the `instances` array may be empty.

 ### Acts